 Build queries with QueryExpression

 In Microsoft Dataverse, you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search.
-A query expression is used for single-object searches.
+A query expression is used for single-object (table) searches.
 For example, you can create a search to return all accounts that match certain search criteria.
 The QueryBase class is the base class for query expressions.
 There are three derived classes: QueryExpression, QueryByAttribute and FetchExpression.
 The

 QueryExpression class supports complex queries.
 The